 Snorkeling requires very little equiptment or preparation.
 Diving is a bit more complicated.
 When one scuba dives, they make use of an air tank attached to a BCD (Buoyancy Control Device), which allows them to actually breath under water.
 This affords them the opportunity to explore depths much deeper than snorkelers can reach.

 Scuba Diving can be an exciting, easy to learn, and safe activity if you learn the basics with a professional dive center.
 There are several different options available to get you started, ranging between one and four days of training.
 The Discover Scuba Diving Experience course teaches you the most important skills you can learn sans certification.
 After this class, you will be ready to go out on a dive with your instructor.
 The Scuba Diver and Open Water Diver courses go into more detail, which will allow you to gain certification and begin diving on your own.
 Prices for these courses run between $100(USD) and $550(USD).

-You'll find 7 dive operators, some dive shops, and at least 34 different dive sites to choose from.
+You'll find 7 dive services, some dive shops, and at least 34 interesting dive sites in the area.